gusza110811/gBasic/barreldocs.md

 `isolate` or `-i` | Make the package remove its virtual environment after execution.
-`include` or `-a` | Include one directory or file in the package `name` or `-n` | Set the name for the output package
+`include` or `-a` | Include one directory or file in the package `name` or `-n` | Set the name for the output package `root` or `-r` | Choose the root directory for the package. used when the current directory isnt the root directory for the package

 ### Includes
 After adding `includes`, any parameter after it is a directory or file to include in the final package